 Of the soils collected during the field investigation, representative samples were selected for testing in the laboratory in order to evaluate the pertinent engineering properties.
-The laboratory testing performed included moisture content determinations, Atterberg limits evaluations, partial gradation analyses, and a direct shear test.
+The laboratory testing performed included a moisture content determination and a partial gradation analysis.
 A summary of our laboratory testing is presented in the table below: